aivanzhang/data_checks/README.md

 ![Execution Order](./docs/img/execution_order.png)

 ## Getting Started
 In this tutorial, we will walk through how to define a suite of data checks, execute them, and view the results.
-Assume that we're an international organization called Team Rocket whose mission is to capture as many Pokémon as possible.
+Assume that we're an international organization called Team Rocketwhose mission is to capture as many Pokémon as possible.
 The organization is growing very rapidly and our data is growing at an exponential rate.
 We have the following datasets:

 `pokemon_captures`: A table that contains information about the Pokémon that we've captured.
 | Pokemon ID | Species        | Capture Date | Location       | Capturing Agent |